· · · · · · ·

 Europeans require that the child be removed from the car seat in a single motion, which means a chest clip is a big NO.

 Another difference is ISOfix and LATCH attachment.
 The third difference is that all US-certified forward-facing car seats must have a top-tether strap.
-European forward-facing car seats are not required to have a top-tether strap although some of the heavier ones will.
+European forward-facing car seats are not required to have a top-tether strap although some heavier ones will.

 Staying in a Hotel in Europe with a Baby: What to Know